-The autofloat switch should also be checked frequently for proper operation, if your boat is so equipped.
-Squeeze the two holding tabs on the side of the switch housing inward and pop the upper housing off.
-Remove any debris you find in the strainer well.
-Then raise the float to verify it has full up and down movement.
-As you raise the float to its full up position, the bilge pump should turn on and empty all bilge water overboard.
-If raising the float does not switch the pump on, check if there is an in-line fuse in the wire between the switch and the battery.
-If there is, make sure it has not blown.
+Raise the float to verify it has full up and down movement.
+As you raise the float to its full upward position, the bilge pump should turn on and empty bilge water overboard.
+If raising the float does not switch the pump on, check the in-line fuse in the wire between the switch and the battery and make sure it has not blown.
 If the fuse is good, but the switch still does not work, it usually indicates a bad switch, or possibly a low battery.
 In either case, call your dealership for further assistance.

-The Federal Water Pollution Control Act prohibits the discharge of oil or oil waste into or upon the navigable waters and contiguous zone of the United States if such discharge causes a film or sheen upon, or discoloration of, the surface of the water, or causes a sludge or emulsion beneath the surface of the water.
+The Federal Water Pollution Control Act prohibits the discharge of oil or oil waste into or upon the navigable waters and contiguous zone of the United States If such discharge causes a film or sheen upon, or discoloration of, the surface of the water, or causes a sludge or emulsion beneath the surface of the water.
 Violators are subject to a penalty of \$5000.